damar-wicaksono/wd41-thesis/README.md

 ### Modification for using the Margin for Figures

 The `classicthesis` has a wide margin, thus makes space more or less a premium.
-I would like to use the margin for larger figure as well.
+But, I would like to use the margin for larger figure as well.
-Thankfully Benjamin Hopfer came with [a very nice solution] to this problem.
+Thankfully, [B. Hopfer] came with [a very nice solution] to this problem.
 His modification allowed figure to use the margin space.
 Furthermore, he also made a modification to have multiple figures (two or three) with their own caption in one line.
 The whole figure caption remains.